Migmatite: Agmatite

-The original name for this phenomenon was defined by Sederholm (1923) as a rock with "fragments of older rock cemented by granite", and was regarded by him to be a type of migmatlte.
+The original name for this phenomenon was defined by Sederholm (1923) as a rock with "fragments of older rock cemented by granite", and was regarded by him to be a type of migmatite.
 There is a close connection between migmatites and the occurrence of ‘explosion breccias’ in schists and phyllites adjacent to diorite and granite intrusions.
 Rocks matching this description can also be found around igneous intrusive bodies in low-grade or unmetamorphosed country-rocks.
 Brown (1973) argued that agmatites are not migmatites, and should be called ‘intrusion breccias’ or ‘vent agglomerates’.
 Reynolds (1951) thought the term ‘agmatite’ ought to be abandoned.

 Migmatite melts provide buoyancy for sedimentary isostasy

-Recent geochronological studies from granulite-facies metamorphic terranes (e.g. Willigers et al. 2001) shows that metamorphic temperatures remained above the granite solidus for between 30 and 50 My.
+Recent geochronological studies from granulite-facies metamorphic terranes (e.g. Willigers et al. 2001) show that metamorphic temperatures remained above the granite solidus for between 30 and 50 My.
 This suggests that once formed, anatectic melt can exist in the middle and lower crust for a very long period of time.
 The resulting granulite is free to move laterally and up along weaknesses in the overburden in directions determined by the pressure gradient.

 In areas where it lies beneath a deepening sedimentary basin, a portion of granulite melt will tend to move laterally beneath the base of previously metamorphosed rocks that have not yet reached the migmatic stage of anatexis.
 It will congregate in areas where pressure is lower.
 The melt will lose its volatile content when it reaches a level where temperature and pressure is less than the supercritical water phase boundary.
 The melt will crystallize at that level and prevent following melt from reaching that level until persistent following magma pressure pushes the overburden upwards.